YTFL/Simple-Coffee-Ordering-System/README.md

 python main.py
 ```

-## ⚠️ Notes
+##  Notes
 - Default SQL passwords have been redacted for safety.
-Replace `'your_password_here'` with your actual password in the appropriate scripts.
+You must replace the password and database name in [main.py](main.py) and [prerequisites.py](prerequisites.py)
 - This project is for educational purposes only.
+- There are known errors in the project that haven't been fixed.
+When using, please make sure to work on the errors first.
+- Feel free to fork this project and submit pull requests — contributions to improve the code or fix bugs are always welcome!

 ## 📄 License